Last Updated on 30 November 2025 by Cycloscope

 Zimbabwe in a nutshell

-• Climate: tropical, significant temperature difference between day and night in winter, especially in the highlands.
+- Climate: tropical, with a significant temperature difference between day and night in winter, especially in the highlands.

 What to bring for a bicycle tour of Zimbabwe

 At least half (but probably more) of this Zimbabwe itinerary is on gravel roads.
-A proper touring bicycle is highly recommended, thicker tyres (2″ would do) will greatly improve your comfort and handling.
+A proper touring bicycle is highly recommended; thicker tyres (2″ would do) will significantly improve your comfort and handling.
 Camping gear is almost essential if you don’t want to break your bank.

-A jacket and some warmer clothes are mandatory if you get at altitude in the winter months.
-Bring all the essential tools and spares as the only place where you’ll find some spares would be Harare, very expensive, and not well-stocked shops.
+A jacket and some warmer clothes are mandatory if you get to an altitude in the winter months.
+Bring all the essential tools and spares, as the only place where you’ll find some spares would be Harare, very expensive, and not well-stocked shops.

 Some recent Zimbabwean history